jmuheim/mozaic-blueboard/README.md

 - Click the channel's name ("Guitar")
 - Click the "MIDI settings" button (switches icon at the top left of the menu)
 - Click "Send to Bus A: Bypass"
 - Assign MIDI note (not CC!)
-1 to channel 3 (with "Invert" enabled and "Toggle" disabled)
+1 to channel 3 (with "Invert" enabled)

 To switch between Tonebridge's presets, it needs some presets that can be toggled using MIDI.
 First of all, create some presets: